Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 <!-- TEASER_END -->

-Over the years array computing in Python has evolved to support distributed arrays, GPU arrays, and other various kinds of arrays that work with specialized hardware, or carry additional metadata, or use different internal memory representations.
+Over the years, array computing in Python has evolved to support distributed arrays, GPU arrays, and other various kinds of arrays that work with specialized hardware, or carry additional metadata, or use different internal memory representations.
 The foundational library for array computing in the PyData